-Mark Copelovitch is Associate Professor and Trice Faculty Scholar in the Department of Political Science and the Robert M. La Follette School of Public Affairs at the University of Wisconsin - Madison.
-Professor Copelovitch studies international political economy and international organizations, with a focus on the politics of financial stability, global financial governance, and the political economy of trade and exchange rates.
-He is the author of The International Monetary Fund in the Global Economy: Banks, Bonds, and Bailouts (Cambridge University Press, 2010), as well as articles in the Journal of Politics, International Studies Quarterly, and the Review of International Organizations.
+Mark Copelovitch is Associate Professor, Trice Faculty Scholar, and the Goldy Faculty Fellow in the Department of Political Science and the Robert M. La Follette School of Public Affairs at the University of Wisconsin—Madison.
+Professor Copelovitch studies international political economy and international organizations, with a focus on the politics of financial crises, global financial governance, and the political economy of international trade and exchange rates.
+He is the author of The International Monetary Fund in the Global Economy: Banks, Bonds, and Bailouts (Cambridge University Press, 2010), as well as articles in the Journal of Politics, International Organization, International Studies Quarterly, and the Review of International Organizations.

-Professor Copelovitch is a graduate of Yale University and Harvard University, where he received his Ph.D. in 2005.
-Prior to his appointment at Wisconsin, he was a postdoctoral fellow at the Niehaus Center for Globalization and Governance at Princeton University.
-In 2013-14, he will be a Visiting Scholar at the Hertie School of Governance, Berlin, Germany.
+Professor Copelovitch is a graduate of Yale University and Harvard University, where he received his Ph.D. in Government in 2005.
+In 2013-14, he was a Visiting Scholar at the Hertie School of Governance, Berlin, Germany.

 The International Monetary Fund in the Global Economy: Banks, Bonds, and Bailouts.
 Cambridge University Press, 2010.

 Design in Context: Existing International Agreements and New Cooperation (with Tonya L. Putnam).
-Forthcoming.
-International Organization.
+2014.
+International Organization 68(2): 1-23.

 Ties That Bind?
 Preferential Trade Agreements and Exchange Rate Policy Choice (with Jon C. Pevehouse).
-Forthcoming.
-International Studies Quarterly.
+2013.
+International Studies Quarterly 57(2): 385-99.